Best Pets for Children: Top 10 Animals for Kids and Their Link to Business Success

 number 9 pet for children - fish

-Keeping a fish can be a great choice for people with varying lifestyles.
+Keeping a fish can be a great choice for people with varying lifestyles and are widely considered as one of the easiest pets to look after.

 Not requiring the grooming, walking or even regular playtime as other pets may, fish are incredibly low maintenance.
-Aside from the intermittent tank cleaning, looking after a fish is relatively easy.
+Aside from the intermittent tank cleaning, looking after a fish is relatively easy (and would be number 1 in a top 10 pets that are easy to take care of list).
 Watching a fish swim is a calm and soothing experience, making fish one of the more peaceful pets to invest in!
 Fish provide an enriching education experience for children, where they can learn about aquatic ecosystems, biology and the responsibility of caring for a creature that survives in a different environment from humans.
 When it comes to choosing the right fish, you are spoilt for choice in being able to meet all your needs.
 Coming in various species, you can choose a fish for bigger or smaller spaces and with lifespans varying between a few years to decades.

 number 10 pet for children - reptile